-Stratford is famous for its Stratford Chocolate Trail, and it’s the perfect opportunity to refuel.
+While there are some amazing places to eat in Stratford, it is truly famous for its Stratford Chocolate Trail, and it’s the perfect opportunity to refuel.
 This self-guided tour takes you to the best confectioners and bakers in Stratford with six vouchers to try their wares.
 Every store has its own unique selection of chocolatey treats, showcasing its own Stratford touch.
 You also get to meet the makers and learn what inspires their marvellous creations.
 Check out the list of stores, map, and how to purchase on the Visit Stratford website.

 - Stratford Festival |

-Every year in November, Stratford Festival hosts a prodigious selection of stage performances, including a vibrant collection of cabaret.
 The Festival celebrates performing arts of all kinds, bringing together classical and contemporary theatre for many years.
-Catch one of the many shows on stage (streamed online for 2021) throughout the festival, and then follow it up with a tour of the Festival Theatre for some extra behind-the-scenes magic.
+Catch one of the many shows on stage throughout the festival, and then follow it up with a tour of the Festival Theatre for some extra behind-the-scenes magic.
 Full details of each season can be found on their website.